 What Do You Want to Achieve?

-Should run to get in shape?
+Running is so easy right?
+You just go out and shut the front door behind you, surely?
+But, should you run to get in shape?
 Or get in shape to run...?

 We all have our reasons for running, and I would never discourage anyone from trying to be more active.
-Unfortunately we are all born with our own individual genetic patterns - but that in no way guarantees that you'll end up getting injured or hurt by running.
-It just means that some of us can't just start jomping around fields, trails or tracks without a little preparation and guidance.
+But we are all born with our own individual genetic patterns - but that in no way guarantees that you'll end up getting injured or hurt by running.
+It just means that some of us can't just start jumping around fields, trails or tracks without a little preparation and guidance.

 Follow me on Twitter or on Facebook!